 Share your posts on social media

 If you’ve taken all of this time to update your old blog posts, the final thing do is schedule some new social media shares!
-In an ideal world, Google would send us all search engine love, but since that’s not always the case I highly recommend re-pinning your posts, Tweeting, posting on Facebook, etc. Add your newly refreshed blog posts to an aggregator like Buffer and schedule even more pins using Tailwind.
+In an ideal world, Google would send us all search engine love, but since that’s not always the case I highly recommend re-pinning your posts, Tweeting, posting on Facebook, etc. Add your newly refreshed blog posts to an aggregator like Buffer or Missinglettr and schedule even more pins using Tailwind.

 Basically, treat your newly updated blog post like it’s a brand new blog post and promote the heck out of it.